Caroline Mulroney: 42nd Parliament of Ontario

-In the 2018 Ontario Election, Mulroney was elected to serve as the MPP for York—Simcoe during the 42nd Parliament of Ontario.
+In the 2018 Ontario election, Mulroney was elected to serve as the MPP for York—Simcoe during the 42nd Parliament of Ontario.
 On June 29, 2018, Premier Doug Ford appointed Mulroney to be the Attorney General of Ontario, despite never having practised law in Canada, and Minister of Francophone Affairs in his Executive Council.
+As Minister of Francophone Affairs, Mulroney was pivotal in the creation of l'Université de l'Ontario français, Ontario's first-ever university governed by Francophones for Francophone students.
+Mulroney also facilitated the modernization and first updates to Ontario's French Language Services Act in over 35 years.

 Mulroney voted in support of the Ford government's September 2018 proposal to use Section 33 of the Canadian Charter of Rights and Freedoms, commonly called the "notwithstanding clause", to overrule a judge's decision that legislation intended to shrink the size of Toronto City Council was in fact in violation of Charter rights.
 For this position, she faced widespread condemnation from constitutional experts and politicians of all parties, particularly with respect to her duty to ensure the sanctity of the judicial process as Attorney General.

 In April 2019, as Attorney General of Ontario, Mulroney led a sweeping implementation of the budget austerity measures of the Ford administration on the justice file.
 This included a $133 million cut to Legal Aid Ontario, cutting over 30 percent of their anticipated $456-million provincial allocation for basic access to justice services for Ontario's low-income citizens.
 The cuts were targeted at the community legal clinics serving the most vulnerable communities according to advocates.
 One group called the cuts a "directed attack" against Toronto and groups linked with challenges to the Ford political agenda.

+In 2019, Mulroney was shuffled to be Minister of Transportation, and kept the Francophone Affairs portfolio.

+43rd Parliament of Ontario

+Mulroney was re-elected in the 2022 Ontario general election with approximately 57% of the vote.

+On June 27, 2023, Mulroney was administratively called to the bar as a lawyer in Ontario.
+This call was made possible by a 2021 change to the province's Barristers Act that automatically gave former Attorneys General the right to be called as lawyers.
+Three days later, on June 30, Mulroney was awarded the King's Counsel designation, which had been revived after having been discontinued in 1988 over its perception as a tool for rewarding political patronage rather than lawyerly skill.
+The honour was awarded to all lawyers in the provincial Cabinet at the time.

+44th Parliament of Ontario

+Mulroney was re-elected in the 2025 Ontario general election.

+She endorsed Pierre Poilievre in the 2025 Canadian federal election.
+She introduced him at a press conference in Toronto.